 Trying to rationalise and articulate wabi-sabi appears largely been avoided because it is fundamentally dealing in terms of emotional experience and the essence of things.
-By trying to explain Wabi-Sabi in writing almost goes against the very idea of wabi-sabi; If all things are incomplete, how can they be fully documented and, likewise, if all things are imperfect?; if all things are impermanent, how will the documentation unfold over time?
+By trying to explain Wabi-Sabi in writing almost goes against the very idea of wabi-sabi; If all things are incomplete, how can they be fully documented?
+Western authors of wabi-sabi often state that the concept seems intentionally avoided in Japanese discourse because of its obfuscation: 'the concept is so full of thorny issues for the Japanese intellectual' (Koren, 1994:10).
 Obscurantism is a defining feature of wabi-sabi and it almost relies on mystery to uphold its elusive 'specialness'.
-Western authors of wabi-sabi often state that the concept seems intentionally avoided in Japanese discourse because of its obfuscation: 'the concept is so full of thorny issues for the Japanese intellectual' (Koren, 1994:10).
-As an emotive concept, of course, it is inarticulable.
-I do not speak Japanese but from everything I understand, the conventions of the language is better at conveying subtleties in emotion and less so at rationalising by comparison to the western dialect.
-There is a direct correlation to art and photography here in so far as essences are approximated as opposed to facts truthfully told.
+Emotive concepts are inarticulable.
+Wabi-sabi shares a direct correlation with art and photography here in that essences are approximated as opposed to facts truthfully told.

 Impermanence (無常, mujō): All things are impermanent and are heading towards 'nothingness', be that tangible (rocks, planets and stars) or intangible (reputation, heritage, memory, cultures, theory, language), analogue or digital form, will eventually fade into nonexistence.
 Does a photograph make something permanent?
 Does a negative deteriorate or even a platinum print eventually fade?
 What of a digital file saved in a format that will inevitably become obsolete and unreadable?
 Does the image cease to exist in the making of a copy to a new format?